piyush-kachhadiya/piyush-kachhadiya/README.md

 ## Hi there 👋

-I am a seasoned Full Stack Developer with 5+ years of experience.
-I specialize in MEAN/MERN Stack, Tailwind.
-I have worked on a projects across multiple industries such Cybersecurity, E-commerce, Healthcare, Food Delivery, Marketing, Real Estate, and Gaming.
+I am a seasoned Full Stack Developer with 7+ years of experience.
+I specialize in Next.js, MERN Stack, Tailwind.
+I have worked on a projects across multiple industries such Cybersecurity, Digital Marketing, E-commerce, Healthcare, Food Delivery, Marketing, Real Estate, and Gaming.

 ## What I Offer: